kastle-lab/kastle-drawbridge/README.md

   - Use Protégé or a similar ontology editor for creating and visualizing ontologies.
   - Understand ontology design concepts and best practices.

-- Weeks 8: Knowledge Graph Building and Project Development
+- Week 8: Knowledge Graph Building and Project Development

   - Building a simple knowledge graph using Python, RDFLib, and ontologies.
   - Work on a final project, applying ontology building and Python development skills to create a knowledge graph.

-- Weeks 9: Triplestore Basics and Jena Fuseki
+- Week 9: Triplestore Basics and Jena Fuseki
   - Introduction to triplestores, such as Jena Fuseki, and their role in storing and querying RDF data.
   - Setting up Jena Fuseki: Learn how to set up and use Jena Fuseki.